singhaxn/ntopng-grafana/README.md

 - Raspberry Pi 4 (or other **arm64** computer) running OpenWRT (installation instructions [here](https://openwrt.org/toh/raspberry_pi_foundation/raspberry_pi))
 - LAN and internet access from the OpenWRT RPi4
 - SSH enabled ***or*** a keyboard and display connected to your RPi4
-- Familiarity with the linux command line, SSH and *docker*
+- Familiarity with the linux command line, SSH and docker
 ## Mounting external storage on /opt
-In the `squashfs` version of OpenWRT, for some reason, trying to run the ntopng container off the f2fs overlay, results in a `Error response from daemon: invalid argument` error.
+On the `squashfs` version of OpenWRT, for some reason, trying to run the ntopng container off the f2fs overlay, results in an `Error response from daemon: invalid argument` error.

 The `docker` package available via `opkg`, stores data at the location `/opt/docker`.
-Therefore, I mounted writable storage at `/opt` _before_ installing docker (ref.
+We can get around the f2fs problem by mounting writable storage at `/opt` _before_ installing docker (ref.
 [Using storage devices](https://openwrt.org/docs/guide-user/storage/usb-drives)).

 I chose to split the second partition on my SD card into two, format the third partition as `ext2` and mount that partition as `/opt`.
 This is not the best idea for SD card longevity since InfluxDB will be writing logs frequently.
 It is up to you to evaluate whether adding a USB HDD or SSD makes sense for your use case.
 ## Clone this repository